 The purpose of this phase is to enable the school to offer the national curriculum of Information and Computer Studies courses.
 This phase commences after the district provides a government-qualified computer teacher to the school.
 Powering Potential then expands the solar energy system and installs 15 more computers, for a total of 20 computers.
 The school arranges for the additional tables and chairs.

-Phase 2 of the program has been completed at Banjika, Welwel and Florian Secondary Schools.
-These schools are now offering the Tanzanian national four-year curriculum of Information and Computer Studies courses.
+Phase 2 of the program has been completed at Banjika, Welwel, Florian and Baray Secondary Schools.
+These schools can now offer the Tanzanian national four-year curriculum of Information and Computer Studies courses.

 Powering Potential uses the Raspberry Pi computer and a low-power monitor.
 Together the computer and monitor consume less than 10 watts and run on DC electricity.
 On the local server, we install Open Source software and RACHEL educational content including Khan Academy videos.
 We also provide a wireless router and modem for Internet access but use of the educational content is not dependent on the Internet.